rabbitmq/rabbitmq-website/tutorials/index.md

  * [Scala](https://github.com/rabbitmq/rabbitmq-tutorials/tree/main/scala) (using [RabbitMQ Java client](/client-libraries/java-api-guide))

-We also maintain a list of community-developed [clients and developer tools](/client-libraries/devtools) for a range of platforms.
+We also maintain a list of community-developed [clients and developer tools](/client-libraries/devtools) for various protocols RabbitMQ supports.